slicksik/gatsby-starter-netlify-cms-lydia-xythalicom/src/pages/index.md

     often, the good kind or otherwise.

+description: >-
   In March 2019, my personal essay The Kobayashi Maru For Queers was published in NASTY!
 VOL. 2.
 Eight months later, my first fiction story Parasiteland was included in BLEAK FRIDAY.
-I

-    am currently working on a novella, but don’t quote me on that.
+I am currently working on a novella, but don’t quote me on that.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png